Case Study

 The Vision

-By the end of week one, the vision was clear.
+By late June 2025, the vision was clear.
 We needed:

 1. A shared task bank — every exercise the school has ever created, searchable and tagged

-2. A worksheet builder — drag-and-drop simplicity, not form-filling complexity
+2. A worksheet builder — Microsoft Word-like experience because teachers were most familiar with it, not complex form-filling

 3. OCR ingestion — scan old paper worksheets and automatically extract tasks